 The Barrowland Ballroom in the East End was a popular venue allowing for nights of fun and laughter.
 The Ballroom however soon became famous for a different reason, one of terror and fear as all three victims attended this Ballroom on the night of their murder giving rise to the notion that this where they met their killer.

-Once again the beaten and strangled body of a young women had been found with no clothes or belongings after a night out at the Barrowland Ballroom.
+Once again the beaten and strangled body of a young woman had been found with no clothes or belongings after a night out at the Barrowland Ballroom.